vaib-dev/Courses/5-dbms/1-introduction.md

 ## Summary

-In this chapter we have discussed about database, its types and importance of database.
-Then we have a brief introduction to Database Management System(DBMS) and its advantages.
+In this chapter, we have discussed the database, its types and importance of database.
+Then we had a brief introduction to Database Management System(DBMS) and its advantages.

 In the next chapter we will start with Data Modeling.